 The Junior section caters for Athletes from age 12-18.
 Prior to this we operate a Junior Academy section which meets once a week on Saturday mornings at 9:00am in Reigate Priory park.
 Here we take Athletes from when they enter school year 4.We are currently oversubscribed in both the Junior and Junior Academy sections and are having to operate a waiting list.
 If you would like your child to join the Club please contact the Junior Co-ordinator, Mike Gent.

 - For improvement there has to be regular training.
-It is for this reason we offer training both on Tuesday evenings and Saturday mornings.
 Training at the club once a fortnight or less is not conducive to progression.
 Movement into the training groups is by invitation only as spaces are limited.
-Spaces will be prioritised to athletes who have shown a willingness to represent the Club in competitions.
+Spaces will be prioritised to athletes who have shown a willingness to represent the Club in competitions and to train regularly.

 - At a young age training should be general.
 In other words concentrating on one event at a young age has proven to be counter productive.
 What is required is general training concentrating on specific aspects at certain ages.
 At RPAC we are looking for long term development rather than short term gain.